26 Inference for logistic regression

 26.4.2 Terms

-We introduced the following terms in the chapter.
+The terms introduced in this chapter are presented in Table 26.7.
 If you’re not sure what some of these terms mean, we recommend you go back in the text and review their definitions.
-We are purposefully presenting them in alphabetical order, instead of in order of appearance, so they will be a little more challenging to locate.
-However, you should be able to easily spot them as bolded text.
+You should be able to easily spot them as bolded text.

 cross-validation multiple predictors